Naitik6803/Naitik6803/README.md

 - 👋 Hi, I’m @Naitik6803
 - 👀 I’m interested in Machine Learning and data science.
 - 🌱 I’m currently learning Computer Science and Engineering
-- 💞️ I’m looking to collaborate on web development or app development.
+- 💞️ I’m looking to collaborate on web development and ML projects.
 - 📫 My instagram id : naitik.6803
--

 <!---
 Naitik6803/Naitik6803 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.